wb14123/blog/jekyll/_posts/2023-09-24-Jekyll-Plugin-to-Load-Asciicast-Locally.markdown

 index: ['/Projects/Blog']
 ---

 [Asciinema](https://asciinema.org/) is a wonderful tool to record Linux terminal.
 It saves the records as a text format called Asciicast.
 However, it has a strong integration with its website.
-Especially if you want to embed the recordings into the web page use some simple JS code like this:
+Especially if you want to embed the recordings into the web page using some simple JS code like this:

 ```html
 <script src="https://asciinema.org/a/14.js" id="asciicast-14" async></script>